One question people ask often: “How do I get started using Toasty?”.

-Once you’re done, grab a couple of friends and colleagues and try it out!
+Once you’re done, grab a couple of colleagues and try it out!
 Send them the invitation link so they can join.

 Make sure everyone understands the questions and answers, and the flow makes sense.
 Plus, you can explore the different features of Toasty.

 You can test your session as many times as you need.

 Click Start session to open the session as the host.
 Your fellow testers will join as participants via a toasty.fun URL.
 P.S. host and participants have 2 different links!

 Once you’re done testing, click Reset all data to clear the data.

 5. Invite your team to join your session on their web browser